 Our Impact

-IT TAKES A VILLAGE to ensure that all Californians can age well.
+IT TAKES A VILLAGE to ensure that all Californians can age better.

 • By 2030, California will be home to 10.8 million older adults, accounting for one-quarter of the state’s population.